lldre/handle_exploration/README.md

 And don't forget:
 * If you request any of the access rights in the other check and you fail that check, all access rights except for those 4 will be stripped.

-So as system we can keep doing our process injection as long as we aren't targeting something(spawned by?) with the service manager SID.
-If we do want to target something with such a SID we will need to become real friendly with microsoft or just use the Service SID ourselves as well.
+So as system we can keep doing our process injection as long as we aren't targeting something(belonging to?) the service SID.
+If we do want to target something with such a SID we will need to become real friendly with microsoft or just use the Service SID for ourselves.

+PS.
+You could just overwrite the GrantedPointerBits of the HANDLE_TABLE_ENTRY, but that would be no fun :)